Ada Bittenbender: Early life

 Ada Matilda Cole was born in Asylum Township, Pennsylvania on August 3, 1848.
 Her father was Daniel Cole, an inventor, and her mother was Emily A. Madison.
-She graduated from Lowell’s Commercial College in Binghamton, New York in 1869 and from the Pennsylvania State Normal School at Bloomsburg in 1875.
+She graduated from Lowell's Commercial College in Binghamton, New York in 1869 and from the Pennsylvania State Normal School at Bloomsburg in 1875.
 After teaching for one year, she attended the Froebel Normal Institute in Washington, D.C. from 1876 to 1877.
-After graduation, she worked as principal of the Pennsylvania State Normal School for a year before resigning due to health reasons.
+After graduation, she worked as principal of the Pennsylvania State Normal School for a year before resigning for health reasons.

 On August 9, 1878, she married lawyer Henry Clay Bittenbender, a Princeton College graduate.
 After marrying, the couple moved to Osceola, Nebraska.
 While studying law, she began editing the Record, the only paper in Polk county.
 She later edited Nebraska's first Farmers' Alliance paper, which was dedicated to temperance, morality, and Republican politics.
 The Bittenbenders also reorganized the Polk County Agricultural Association, where Ada Bittenbender served as secretary, treasurer, orator, and the 1881 representative at the annual meeting of the State Board of Agriculture, the first woman to fill this role.

 When the Nebraska Woman Suffrage Association was organized in 1881, Bittenbender was elected recording secretary, and she worked with others to secure the submission of a woman's suffrage amendment to the state constitution in 1881.
 At the first suffrage convention following the submission, she was made one of the three woman campaign speakers, and at the next she was elected president.